The Rise of Waxing Down Under: How Brazilian waxing became one of the most popular services in Australian beauty history.

 Definitely not a taboo topic anymore:

-But Francesca explains that it wasn’t all smooth cha chas at the time (lol, I’m sorry… but I just can’t stop with the puns!).
+But Francesca explains that it wasn’t all smooth cha chas at the time.
 In fact, her very first advertising campaign was almost derailed when one Brisbane radio station refused to talk about Brazilian waxing on air and a print advertisement received so many complaints that the AANA - the Australian Association of National Advertisers - stepped in to investigate.

 The advertisement featured a Pamela Anderson-ish looking model flashing her bikini area while stepping out of a limo… pretty tame stuff by today’s standards but in the early 2000s, it seems that some Australians were finding this new body liberation movement a little offensive.